navneet-nv/website-for-SMBs-Fruit-Juice-shop--Neurathon2026/README.md

-# 🎨 Bharat Biz-Agent - AI-Powered Business Assistant
+# 🎨 AI Co-pilot for Small and Medium Businesses

 **An autonomous AI co-pilot for Indian Small and Medium Businesses (SMBs)**